 Before you launch your ABM campaign, take a moment to think about who that customer is.
-Consider factors such as possible ROI, overall fit and potential to grow with you in the future.
+Consider factors such as possible ROI, overall fit, and potential to grow with you in the future.
 Doing this will help you ensure that you’re investing time engaging and nurturing accounts that will convert into customers, as well as improve your ability to retain them as such from year to year.

 2. Make Sure to Nurture the Entire Team

-One thing to remember in account-based marketing is that you’re still dealing with a variety of decision makers.
+One thing to remember in account-based marketing is that you’re still dealing with a variety of decision-makers.
 In fact, the average buying committee consists of up to 7 to 20 individuals.
 While you don’t have to engage with them all at once, you need to keep in mind how and when to approach each person participating in the process throughout the sales cycle.

-3. Have a clear content strategy
+3. Have a clear ABM content strategy

 Speaking of delivering the right message at the right time, having a clear content strategy is crucial to account-based marketing success.
 Not everybody has the same pain points or the same way of consuming information, so your content shouldn’t be a catchall just because you’re dealing with an account.

 When deciding what type of content you want to push out, think of who needs what information and when.
 What is the best way for each of the individuals involved to consume this information individually and collectively?
-This approach will not only make your outreach efforts much more impactful, it will help you plan and schedule out your workload as well.
+This approach will not only make your ABM outreach efforts much more impactful, it will help you plan and schedule out your workload as well.

 4. Make the most out of your MarTech stack

 Implementing tools and resources that allow you to easily launch your campaign is crucial to ABM marketing success.
 The right tool will help you capture insights and data on your customers, and make setting up your campaigns much more effortless.
-All this will improve the personalization of your ABM campaign, so you can deliver the right message to the right people at the right time.
+All this will improve the personalization of your ABM strategy, so you can deliver the right message to the right people at the right time.

 5. Automate your marketing

-Speaking of having the right martech stack, if you’re not already automating your efforts, you should definitely start.
-Whether you’re using social, email or landing pages, marketing automation can eliminate some of the tedious work that goes into implementing and executing your ABM campaigns.
+Speaking of having the right MarTech stack, if you’re not already automating your efforts, you should definitely start.
+Whether you’re using social, email, or landing pages, marketing automation can eliminate some of the tedious work that goes into implementing and executing your ABM campaigns.

-Not only will marketing automation save you time in launching your ABM marketing strategy, features such as trigger emails and automated email campaigns will help you stay on top of communications with your customers.
+Not only will marketing automation save you time in launching your ABM strategy, but features such as trigger emails and automated email campaigns will also help you stay on top of communications with your customers.
 Doing so will enable you to ensure that you’re continuously engaging and nurturing a relationship with them as they navigate the sales funnel.